Yin Yoga Sequence for the Back

 Yin Yoga for the Back

-The spine is the midline of the body and its meant to move.
+The spine is the midline of the body, and it’s meant to move.
 Movement encourages circulation and ensures hydration in the discs.
 Without movement, the spine and surrounding tissue can start to break down, weaken, or become fixated.

 In yin yoga, we enter a posture until we feel some pressure on the area of the body we’re targeting.
-We hold the posture in a mostly passive way in order to strengthen and hydrate the tissue over time.
+We hold the posture in a mostly passive way to strengthen and hydrate the tissue over time.
 When we release the pose, the body responds by re-energizing the area with blood, fluid, and Prana/Qi.

 Yin Yoga Sequence for the Back:

-** Hold poses between 3-5 min. depending on your ability
+** Hold poses between 3-5 min. depending on your ability.

 I hope you enjoy the sequence! 🙂